evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 - **Slope** = $\frac{Rise}{Run}$ = The ratio of vertical change (Rise) to horizontal change (Run)
 - **Slope Formula from 2 points** = $m = \frac{y2-y1}{x2-x1}$ = 'm' stands for slope, $x1 -x2 \neq 0$, You can not divide by 0, so make sure the 2 points you pick don't equal 0 when subtracted
 - **Subscript** = $y2$ = the number after the variable is called a subscript - the order you place the subscripts on the ordered pairs (x, y) doesn't matter, you will get the same result regardless, just be consistent
+- $m = -\frac{5}{8}$ if the slope is negative, you can swap it, if the rise goes down 5, the run is eight, if the rise goes up 5, the run goes back 8 - a negative value on y = you are going down, a negative value on the x means it goes to the left
 ### Slope Calculation : (-13,2) (19,-18)

 **Given Points:**